krakend/krakend-documentation/telemetry/opencensus.md

 date: 2019-09-15
 notoc: true
 linktitle: Opencensus
-title: Exporting logs, metrics, and traces to several providers
+title: Sending out logs, metrics, and traces
 weight: 60
 source: https://github.com/devopsfaith/krakend-opencensus
+aliases:
+- /docs/logging-metrics-tracing/opencensus/
 menu:
   documentation:
-    parent: logging-metrics-tracing
+    parent: telemetry
 ---
-The Opencensus exporter is a single component that allows you to export data to multiple providers, both open source and privative.
+The Opencensus exporter is a single component that allows you to **export data to multiple providers**, both open source and privative.

 You will be interested in Opencensus when you want to see data in one of its supported `exporters`.
 For instance, you might want to send metrics to Prometheus.
 That would be as easy as adding this snippet in the **root level** of your `krakend.json` file: